-If you've ever tried to use GPIO pins 34, 35, 36, 37, 38, or 39 as outputs on
+If you’ve ever tried to use GPIO pins 34, 35, 36, 37, 38, or 39 as outputs on your ESP32 and found that digitalWrite() simply doesn’t work, you’re not alone.
+This is one of the most common frustrations for ESP32 beginners.
+The answer lies in the hardware architecture of the ESP32 chip itself.

-1. The Hardware Reason
+1. The hardware reason

 The ESP32 chip is designed with different types of GPIO pins.
 While most GPIO pins (0–33) have both input and output capabilities, pins 34–39 are specifically designed as input-only pins.